-The information in this guide helps you to create a standard installation topology for Oracle Managed File Transfer.
+The information in this guide helps you to create a standard installation topology for Oracle B2B and SOA Suite for Healthcare Integration.
 If appropriate and required, you can later extend the standard installation topology to create a secure and highly available production environment (see Next Steps After Configuring the Domain).

 The standard installation topology represents a sample topology for this product.
 It is not the only topology this product supports.
-For more information, see About the Standard Installation Topology in Planning an Installation of Oracle Fusion Middleware.
+For more information, see About the Standard Installation Topology in Oracle Fusion Middleware Planning an Installation of Oracle Fusion Middleware.

-About the Oracle Managed File Transfer Standard Installation Topology
+About the Oracle B2B Standard Installation Topology